-CORONAVIRUS UPDATE 13/4/20: Under emergency powers, there is no general obligation for you to give name, address or personal details to police officers that stop you in the street (unless you are driving a vehicle, in which case see below).
-You are also not legally obliged to explain what you are doing or why you are out of the house.
-You are only obliged to give them your name and address if you are ‘reasonably’ suspected of being infected (e.g. you are showing symptoms or have tested positive for the virus).
-For more info on the police’s craven abuse of power during lockdown, see this piece by Carl Spender.
+CORONAVIRUS UPDATE 07/11/20: Under emergency powers, there is still no general obligation for you to give name, address or personal details to police officers that stop you in the street (unless you are driving a vehicle, in which case see below).
+However, if the police wish to issue you with a Fixed Penalty Notice and you refuse to give them your details, they are entitled to arrest you (in line with the general arrest conditions set out in Section 24 of PACE).
+For more info on the legal status of protest see this.

 This has become very complicated and is causing much confusion.
 Here’s the position as we see it.
 You do not have to give your name and address unless under a specific legal obligation (Rice v Connolly 1966).
 Refusal to give your name and address cannot amount to obstructing the police in the course of their duty under s89(2) of the Police Act 1996 but giving a false name and address can.